twodarek/calvinwebprint/README.md

 #### Using Nose to run tests

-Run the tests with from the root directory of the repo:
+To run the tests with from the root directory of the repo:

     nosetests